fzakaria/fzakaria.com/_posts/2024-07-29-import-but-don-t-import-your-nixos-modules.md

 Turns out, the answer in the post was _relatively simple_ and Nixpkgs has a gesture for discovering the answer via `definitionsWithLocations`.

-Turns out, in order to get `definitionsWithLocations` to play nice, you have to avoid a suprisingly common [footgun](https://notes.rmhogervorst.nl/post/2022/11/21/what-is-a-footgun/) 🥵.
+Turns out, in order to get `definitionsWithLocations` to play nice, you have to avoid a surprisingly common [footgun](https://notes.rmhogervorst.nl/post/2022/11/21/what-is-a-footgun/) 🥵.

 <!--more-->